intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 		Read/write file provides the largest value (in bytes) at which a previously used LLC_occupancy counter can be considered for re-use.

+If RDT PERF monitoring is available there will be an "L3_PERF_PKG" directory with the following files:

+"num_rmids":
+		The guaranteed number of hardware countes supporting RMIDs.
+		If more "CTRL_MON" + "MON" groups than this number are created, the system may report that counters are "unavailable" when read.

+"mon_features":
+		Lists the perf monitoring events that are enabled on this system.

 Finally, in the top level of the "info" directory there is a file named "last_cmd_status".
 This is reset with every "command" issued